 Lawns and Gardens

-- Water your lawn during the cool parts of the day, in the early morning or late evening, to reduce water loss from evaporation.
+- If you must, water your lawn when it’s cooler – in the early morning or late evening – to reduce water loss from evaporation.

 - Don’t water the lawn on windy days because much of it will be lost to evaporation.

 - Set up your sprinklers so they're not spraying the sidewalk or driveway.
-Not only does that squander water supplies, it can also wash polluting fertilizers and pesticides into streets and sewer systems.
+Not only does that squander water supplies, it can also wash polluting fertilizers and pesticides into sewer systems.

 - Turn your sprinklers off when rain is expected, and set up a system with rain/moisture sensors if you have automatic sprinklers.